 Tip: By default Derby log files contain only boot, shutdown, and error messages.
-In the Tuning Derby guide, see the derby.stream.error.logSeverityLevel property and the derby.language.logStatementText property for instructions on how to print more information to Derby log files.
+See the derby.stream.error.logSeverityLevel property and the derby.language.logStatementText property for instructions on how to print more information to Derby log files.
 You can then query that information by using the SYSCS_DIAG.STATEMENT_DURATION diagnostic table function.

-SYSCS DIAG.TRANSACTION TABLE diagnostic table
+SYSCS_DIAG.TRANSACTION_TABLE diagnostic table